MittaAI/mitta-community/cookbooks/piratebot/README.md

 python bot.py
 ```

 Navigate to your Discord channel and you should see the bot has posted an emoji.
-Each time you save the `bot.py` file, the bot will emit an emoji to the channel.
+Each time you save the `bot.py` file, the bot should post an emoji to the channel.

 ### Future Work
 Future work on this repo will include adding image posting, PDF posting, image generation and more.
 Stay tuned!